COURSE NAME

 This course is only suitable for individuals already working in an aircraft maintenance environment, and is not open for individuals on an international student visa.

-On successful completion of the course and its requirements, you will receive a CASR Part 66 B1.4 licence & MEA50219 Diploma of Aeroskills (Mechanical).
+On successful completion of the course and its requirements, you will receive a MEA50219 Diploma of Aeroskills (Mechanical) and SAC will undertake your CASR Part 66 B1.4 licence submission to CASA.

 Looking for multiple licences (B1.1,B1.2 etc? – we provide discounts on subsequent licence outcomes; please get in contact after you apply)